jailbirt/theeye-docs/README.md

 To start using TheEye you will need:
 1. A user account.
 (If you don't have one go to https://theeye.io/register)
 2. Install an agent on each server you would like to perform actions or automate from.
-3. Create yor first resource from TheEye Web.
+3. Create your first resource from TheEye Web.

 Once you've activated your user account, you'll see this Dashboard after login:
 ![](images/FirstTimeLogin.jpg)